StratusLab/documentation/users-tutorial/src/main/markdown/08-storage.md

 Let's create a persistent disk of 5 GB and named "myprivate-disk".

-    $ stratus-create-volume \
-        --size=5 --tag=myprivate-disk
+    $ stratus-create-volume --size=5 --tag=myprivate-disk
-    DISK 9c5a2c03-8243-4a1b-a248-0f0d22d948c2
+    DISK 24f77fbd-1f26-46a5-9726-5659279843e7

 The command returned the UUID of the created persistent disk.
+For convenience in the commands below, we'll define a variable:

+    $ export UUID=24f77fbd-1f26-46a5-9726-5659279843e7

+Substitute this value where indicated below.

 Newly created disk is private (only accessible to the user) and of type "read-write data image".
 You can update the properties of the disk via the `stratus-update-volume` command:

-    stratus-update-volume --tag=my-updated-disk <UUID>
+    stratus-update-volume --tag=my-updated-disk $UUID

 Use the help option (`--help`) to see all of the properties that can be updated.